pcambra/ember-in-viewport/README.md

   A single number or array of numbers between 0.0 and 1.0.
 A value of 0.0 means the target will be visible when the first pixel enters the viewport.
 A value of 1.0 means the entire target must be visible to fire the didEnterViewport hook.
   (https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API#Thresholds)

+- `viewportUseRAF: boolean`

+  Default: Depends on browser

+  As it's name suggests, if this is `true` and the IntersectionObserver API is not available in the target browser, the Mixin will use `requestAnimationFrame` instead of the Ember run loop.
+Unless you want to force enabling or disabling this, you won't need to override this option.

+- `viewportSpy: boolean`

+  Default: `false`

+  When `true`, the Mixin will continually watch the `Component` and re-fire hooks whenever it enters or leaves the viewport.
+Because this is expensive, this behaviour is opt-in.
+When false, the Mixin will only watch the `Component` until it enters the viewport once, and then it sets `viewportEntered` to `true` (permanently), and unbinds listeners.
+This reduces the load on the Ember run loop and your application.

 - `viewportScrollSensitivity: number`